 Ascension Island Parsley Fern Facts

-- Firstly, don’t make the mistake of assuming that the diminutive Ascension Island Parsley Fern holds little importance.
-Secondly, this incredible species quite perfectly demonstrates the proof of the point that small in stature does not automatically equate to unimportant in the grand scheme.
+- This unusual fact does nothing to diminish its relative importance, however.
+That’s because this incredible species quite perfectly demonstrates the proof of the point that small in stature does not automatically equate to unimportant in the grand scheme.

-- Researchers believed it to extinct until 2010.
-But over 60 specimens have now been cultivated in several locations, following its rediscovery.
+- Over 60 specimens have now been cultivated in several locations, following its rediscovery, however.
 The IUCN, however, nevertheless classifies the Ascension Island Parsley Fern as Critically Endangered, given the precarious state of its existence.

 Related Articles